Private landlords are responsible for ensuring they have appropriate licences for their properties if applicable.

-An HMO licence is required if all of the following apply:
+An HMO Licence is required for a property if all of the following apply:

 The current fee structure for an HMO licence was introduced by the Council on 22 June 2017.
 You can read the full background report to the decision to set these fees.

-|Number of bedrooms ('units of accommodation' or 'households')||Fee on application (non refundable)||Fee on grant of licence|
+|Number of bedrooms ('units of accommodation' or 'households')||Fee on application||Fee on grant of licence|

 Licences will be granted if the:

-To apply for a licence complete our HMO licensing application form (pdf, 291 KB).
+To apply for a licence complete our HMO licensing application form (pdf, 426 KB).